 Supporting material may be submitted at the time of submission.
 Before submission, authors should consider what material could be extracted from the main body of the paper and posted on the publisher's Web site.
 It is important that authors retain the readability and integrity of a paper when doing this.
-The supporting material will be regarded as part of the submission for the review process and may need to be modified in the same way as the material in the main body of the paper at the Editor's discretion during the review process.
-Well-thought-out, clear and concise Web supporting materials may speed up the review process.
-Supporting material may also be requested by the Editor during the review process or the Editor may ask that some material submitted originally as part of the main manuscript be extracted and reformulated as supplementary material.
+The supporting materials will be regarded as part of the submission and, at the Editor's discretion, may be subject to revisions during the review process.
+Well-thought-out, clear, and concise Web supporting materials may speed up the review process.
+Additional supporting material may also be requested by the Editor during the review process, or the Editor may ask that some material submitted originally as part of the main manuscript be extracted and reformulated as supplementary material.

-Supporting Web material may include some or all the following types: additional written exposition (e.g., technical proofs or detailed explanations), tables and figures.
+Supporting Web material may include some or all the following types: additional written exposition (e.g., technical proofs or detailed explanations), tables, and figures.
 All such supplementary material should be placed in a single document entitled 'Web-based supporting materials for (title of manuscript) by (authors)'.

-As well as these text files, supporting information can include video or audio and PowerPoint presentations if short and directly concerned with the paper.
+As well as these text files, supporting information can include short videos, audio clips, and Power-Point presentations directly concerned with the paper.
 For further information see Video and media guide | Journals | Oxford Academic (oup.com).
 A video summary can be a quick way to make the message of your research accessible to a much larger audience.